seryrzu/centroFlye/README.md

 # centroFlye

+**Disclaimer:** The following description is aimed for reconstruction of assemblies presented in the Nature Biotechnology paper (see `Publications`).
+The latest stable assemblies are produced by a more recent version of centroFlye that can be found in `master` branch.
+[This](https://github.com/seryrzu/centroFlye_paper_scripts) github repository provides all supporting jupyter notebooks that are neccessary to replicate the results in the paper.
+For convenience that repository includes current branch of the main centroFlye repository as a submodule.

 ### Version 0.8.3 cenX + 0.1.3 cen6
 ## Overview
 centroFlye (Bzikadze et al., 2019) is an algorithm for centromere assembly using long error-prone reads.